mwganson/Parametric_Curve_FP/README.md

 #### Write File
 [Trigger]  This property serves as a trigger to trigger a command.
 The command triggered is to save the current formulas to the JSON file.
 Everything in the JSON file will be overwritten.
 Use Append File if you just want to add to the file the current formula.
 You must trigger this command in order to save any changes to the JSON file unless you made the changes outside the fp object, such as using Notepad in Windows.
 #### Append File
-Append current formula to the end of the linked JSON file.
-Note: at present you must append each formula one by one.
-On my TODO list is to append all formulas in one go, overwriting any existing formulas of the same name.
+Append formulas to the linked JSON file.
+If there is already a formula with the same name in the file, then it is skipped and a warning shown in the report view.
+You will need to rename any formulas with conflicting names.

 ### Equation1 and Equation2 Groups
 #### a,b,c,X,Y,Z